-- Single overarching metaphor - Naive: Terms mirroring the real world, e.g. contract, customer, ... - Less naive: e.g. pension calculation as a spreadsheet with rows and columns - "The metaphor in XP replaces much of what other people call 'architecture'."
+- Single overarching metaphor - Presentation mirroring terms and objects of the real world - E.g. pension calculation as a spreadsheet with rows and columns - "The metaphor in XP replaces much of what other people call 'architecture'."
 (K. Beck, XP Explained, p.
-56) - In practice more similar to a domain model as done in system analysis.
+56) - Similarities to good practice from other disciplines: - Abstract domain model as done in system analysis - Conceptional model and metaphors as used in user-centric design